2023 Guide to the Highest Paying Tech Jobs

 As a data scientist, you’ll be responsible for building frameworks that allow companies to store, protect, organize, and analyze information.
 Then, companies will use this information to make decisions for future directions of business.
 The data science role will be responsible for looking at statistical models, running algorithms, and plotting data points.
 The goal is to make it easier for businesses to make decisions based on their data.
-A data scientist could earn close to $100,000 per year.
+A data scientist could earn anywhere from $90,000 a year to $150,000 a year.

 Information Systems Manager

 An information systems manager is responsible for managing, designing, and protecting all information across the organization.
 Typically, they are a senior member of the IT department, and they are responsible for staying up-to-date on the latest equipment and best practices to help the company efficiently process its information.
 The average information systems manager makes over $150,000 per year.

 Information Security Analyst

 An information security analyst is responsible for ensuring the company’s information is safe.
 With so much information being stored digitally, this plays a vital role in the technology department.
 An analyst in this area is responsible for evaluating digital security processes, identifying vulnerabilities, and proactively defending against threats.
 The average information security analyst makes over $103,000 per year with top-paying salaries coming in at over $165,000.

 Even though the definition of “best” is subjective, according to various reports, there are some tech positions that are considered to be top notch with great retention and salaries.
 These include:

 Computer Systems Analyst